 While it may seem discouraging that some schools admit zero waitlisted candidates into their programs, you shouldn’t lose all hope.

 There is no way to predict how many students a school will admit!
-You still have a chance to get into your top program, so be sure to take the necessary steps to increase these chances and remain positive!
+You still have a chance to get into your top program, so take the necessary steps to increase these chances and remain positive!

 Students typically receive waitlist decisions on a rolling basis.
 Students will learn that they have been placed on the waitlist as early as October of the application cycle and can expect to receive a decision on their waitlisted status beginning in May.

-However, students can receive decisions up until the fall semester begins as students reject or drop programs.
+However, students can receive decisions until the fall semester begins as students reject or drop programs.

-In this guide, we’ve gone over how to get off the waitlist for college, what not to do as you await your decision, and when to expect a response.
-For any remaining questions about college waitlists, read on to find your answers.
+In this guide, we’ve reviewed the waitlist journey, what not to do as you await your decision, and when to expect a response.
+Read on for any remaining questions about college waitlists to find your answers.

 Your chances of getting off college waitlists are impossible to predict accurately.
 They depend on multiple factors that are completely out of your control!
 However, in general, it’s estimated that about one in five applicants is accepted off the waitlist.